-Behati Prinsloo Wants Baby No. 2 With Adam Levine Before Candice Swanepoel Does
+Behati Prinsloo Wants Baby #2 With Adam Levine Before Candice Swanepoel Does

 The logistics of having a second baby may prove to be difficult for the Victoria’s Secret angel.
 Because she was in her third trimester, Behati had to sit out on this year’s fashion show and give space for the company to make new hires.
 Not being able to walk the show for two years in a row may mean that she will jeopardize her gig with the lingerie brand.

 Do you think Behati Prinsloo and Adam Levine are seriously considering having a second baby?
-Share your thoughts in the comments section below.
+Let us know in the comments below!

 [Featured Image by Willy Sanjuan/AP Images]